Why Therapies May Seem to Work (Even When They Don’t) – Part 1

 Here’s a line of thinking that just makes me just nuts.

-My horse was an absolute wreck until the (herbalist – manipulator – naturopath – horse dentist – faith healer – joint injector) fixed him.
+My horse was an absolute wreck until the (YOU SUPPLY THE TREATMENT HERE) fixed him.
 Seeing is believing.
 It works!”

-One reason that many products and treatment methods remain on the market is because people essentially say, “I tried it, my horse got better, so it works!”
-Unfortunately, even when a problem improves following treatment, this, by itself, often cannot prove that the therapy was responsible for the improvement.
-I mean, in other times, people did rain dances when the weather was dry – occasionally, it must have rained – thus, they kept on dancing.
+One reason that many products and treatment methods remain on the market is because of this simple, and not entirely irrational, thought process: “I tried it, my horse got better, so it works!”
+Unfortunately, even when a horse’s problem improves following treatment, this, by itself, often cannot prove that the therapy was responsible for the improvement.
+Here’s an example.
+In other times, people did rain dances when the weather was dry and occasionally, it must have rained.
+Thus, they kept on dancing.
 That’s the same bit of logic I’m talking about as applied to determining whether treatments really work, or not.

-I personally believe that people who provide treatments and therapies for animals have a moral and ethical obligation to prove, first, that they are safe and, second, that they are effective prior to selling them to horse owners (NOTE: Not everyone agrees, as evidenced by the buckets of BS that are currently being peddled).
+There are some ethics involved here, as well.
+I believe that people who provide treatments and therapies for animals have a moral and ethical obligation to prove, first, that they are safe and, second, that they are effective prior to selling them to horse owners (NOTE: Not everyone agrees, as evidenced by the buckets of BS that are currently being peddled).
 It’s usually not that hard to demonstrate that a therapy doesn’t do any harm to an animal – the treatment is given, the animal doesn’t die, and there you go.
-Proving that it’s effective can be quite another matter.
+Proving that it’s effective can be quite another matter, even if effectiveness is easy to claim.

-Unless a treatment is tested for its true effectiveness, I personally think that it is ethically questionable to offer that treatment to the public, especially if money is going to be exchanged (as an experiment is another thing entirely).
-Unless something is tested first, if you go for such a treatment, you’re essentially paying for your horse to be in an uncontrolled experiment, and one in which no one is keeping track of the results.
-But that fact seems to rarely dissuade people from trying the latest “new” therapy – and the recent history of veterinary medicine is littered with all sorts of ineffective therapies that were sold on nothing but a promise.
+Here’s my philosophy.
+Unless a treatment is tested for its true effectiveness, it is ethically questionable to offer that treatment to the public, especially if money is going to be exchanged.
+As a controlled experiment, using an unproven therapy is another thing entirely, of course.
+But unless something is tested first, you’re essentially paying for your horse to be in an uncontrolled experiment, and one in which no one is really keeping track of the results.
+Of course, that fact seems to rarely dissuade people from trying the latest “new” therapy.
+But keep in mind that the history of veterinary medicine is littered with all sorts of ineffective therapies that were sold on nothing but a promise.

 Lots of people confuse the two.
 But mistaking a correlation with a causation is a basic fallacy of logic known as post hoc, ergo propter hoc (“It happened after, so it was caused by”).
 People have a tendency to assume that when things occur together, they must be connected.
-Of course, this is not necessarily true, or I wouldn’t be able to write this article.
+This is not necessarily true; if it were there wouldn’t be any point in writing this article.

 For example, it’s been shown that people who drink diet soft drinks are overweight.
 Does this mean that the diet drinks cause obesity?
 No, it doesn’t.
-It’s a lot more complicated than that.
-But when people count on their personal experience as the sole method of evaluating the success (or failure) of a therapy, it is virtually impossible to determine cause and effect.
+They could, but the question is a lot more complicated than that.
+Under any circumstances, when people count on their personal experience as the sole method of evaluating the success (or failure) of a therapy, it is virtually impossible to determine cause and effect.

 In medicine, individual givers or recipients of a therapy can almost never know if things would have gone just as well if a particular therapy hadn’t been given (except in certain special circumstances).
 That’s why scientists do studies – to see if therapies are really effective.
 So, the obvious question is, “Why is it so hard to tell?”